benjamingr/peer5-docs/docs/players/videojs.md

-# VideoJS with Peer5 for HLS integration
+# Video.js with Peer5 for HLS integration

 <br>
 ![](./images/videojs.png)
 <br><br>
-[VideoJS](http://videojs.com/) is a free and open source HTML5 video player that supports HLS.
+[Video.js](http://videojs.com/) is a free and open source HTML5 video player that supports HLS.

 The integration with Peer5 plugin is as easy as it can get.

-In addition to the player script, include Peer5 client and VideoJS plugin.
+In addition to the player script, include Peer5 client and Video.js plugin.

 ## Peer5 client and plugins scripts
 add these two scripts to the `head` of your player's page